silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 the scope of the top level `Page`.
 But inside the loop, we were in the scope of an item in the list (i.e the `Child`)

 The scope determines where the value comes from when you refer to a variable.
-Typically the outer scope of a `Page.ss` layout template is the [api:SilverStripe\CMS\Controllers\ContentController\PageController] that is currently being rendered.
+Typically the outer scope of a `Page.ss` layout template is the [PageController](api:SilverStripe\CMS\Controllers\ContentController\PageController) that is currently being rendered.

 When the scope is a `PageController` it will automatically also look up any methods in the corresponding `Page` data record.
 In the case of `$Title` the flow looks like